gdsfactory/gdsfactory/README.md

 I also recommend you install the gdsfactory link to klayout `gf tool install`

 ```
-mamba install gdspy
+mamba install gdspy -y
 pip install gdsfactory[full]
 gf tool install
 ```

-Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy` with `conda install -c conda-forge gdspy`
+Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy` with `conda install -c conda-forge gdspy -y`

 For Linux and MacOs you can also install gdsfactory without Anaconda3: